-Since joining the Society of Women Engineers (SWE) in 1976, Shelley Wolff has participated in numerous career guidance and professional development programs in support of SWE’s goals., as well as serving in local, regional and national leadership positions.
-She served as Kansas City’s President and Section Representative multiple years and initiated the Kansas City Section Computer Camp.
-Wolff served as Region I Director and National Secretary prior to election as President-Elect.
+Since joining the Society of Women Engineers (SWE) in 1976, Shelley Wolff has participated in numerous career guidance and professional development programs supporting SWE’s goals and serving in local, regional, and national leadership positions.
+She served as Kansas City’s President and Section Representative for multiple years and initiated the Kansas City Section Computer Camp.
+Wolff served as Region I Director and National Secretary before an election as President-Elect.

-As National President of SWE, Wolff announced three priorities for FY02 including continued effort on strategic planning, development of a long-term revenue and fiscal plan, and continued concentration on section vitality and growth.
+As National President of SWE, Wolff announced three priorities for FY02, including continued effort on strategic planning, development of long-term revenue and fiscal plan, and continued concentration on section vitality and growth.

 Wolff has been active in publicly promoting engineering as a career for women.
-Throughout her career she has visited numerous Kansas City area classrooms, participated in the National Mathematics Association’s local speakers bureau, presented programs for Kansas City’s Expanding Your Horizons program, and participated in several college student events.
+She has visited numerous Kansas City area classrooms throughout her career, participated in the National Mathematics Association’s local speakers bureau, presented programs for Kansas City’s Expanding Your Horizons program, and participated in several college student events.

 Wolff was elected to the American Association of Engineering Societies’ Board of Governors for 2002-2004.
-Wolff is an associate vice president of HNTB Corporation, Kansas City, MO., where she serves as the office operations manager in addition to managing a variety of infrastructure projects.
+Wolff is an associate vice president of HNTB Corporation, Kansas City, MO., where she serves as the office operations manager and manages a variety of infrastructure projects.

 - B.S.
 Civil Engineering, 1980 Iowa State University

 - M.S.
 Engineering Management, 1996 University of Kansas

 - Registered Professional Engineer in Nebraska, Missouri, Kansas, Iowa, and Arkansas